bcunni2/vds/readme.md

 # Visual DialogShell

 Visual DialogShell is a way forward for DialogScript syntax within Powershell ~ this project exists to provide a vehicle for the spirit of the DialogScript language to continue - providing a concise, powerful, straightforward language with seemingly untyped variables.
-I say seemingly because Powershell doesn't actually have variables, it has objects that it auto-determines the type for, but they feel like untyped variables.

 ## Further...